kem-a/kiwi-kemma/README.md

 ## Known Issues

+- vertical multimonitor setup is not supported.
+Mouse cross blocked.
 - Wacky behavior of move to fullscreen due to built in GNOME dynamic workspace management.
 Disabling it might help.
 - Advanced triple button hover effect for GTK3 flatpak apps does not work due to sandboxing